sunju/sunju.github.io/_pages/research/nonconvex/index.md

 <!--description: Publications by categories in reversed chronological order. -->
 ---

 General nonconvex optimization is undoubtedly hard --- in sharp contrast to convex optimization, of which there is good separation of problem structure, input data, and optimization algorithms.
 But many nonconvex problems of interest become amenable to simple and practical algorithms and rigorous analyses once the artificial separation is removed.
-This page collects recent research effort in this line. (**Update: Sep 28 2018**)
+This page collects recent research effort in this line. (**Update: Oct 04 2018**)

 \[<span style="color:red">**S**</span>\] indicates my contribution.